 Transgender individuals can legally change their sex in the population registry, thereafter receiving identity documents reflecting the change.
 To do so, the individual must have medical or surgical intervention, such as hormone-replacement therapy.
 Sex-reassignment surgery is, however, not required.

 Although the law aims for equality for the LGBTQ+ population, changing social norms proves to be more difficult.
 Traditional gender roles are strongly held values in some parts of South Africa.
-Most large cities are actively LGBTQ+ friendly, however.
-Every year, Pride Parades are held throughout South Africa, including in Cape Town, Johannesburg, Pretoria, Durban and Soweto.
+That said, most large cities are actively LGBTQ+ friendly.
+Every year, Pride Parades are held throughout South Africa, including in Cape Town, Johannesburg, Pretoria, Durban, and Soweto.

 Useful resources